 Q: When will I be notified of acceptance/rejection?

-A: Reviews of work for 2013 will occur in early April, 2012.
+A: Reviews of work for 2020 will occur in Winter 2018/19.
 We then have some clerical/boring things to do after that.
 We will contact all applicants after selections have been made.

 How to Submit Applications for Exhibitions: Part 1